Simon Ramsden: Motherwell

 Ramsden trained with Scottish Premier League team Motherwell on trial after turning down a contract offer from Bradford.
 He was then awarded a one-year contract by the club after his trial was successful.
 On 17 May 2013, after a successful first season in Scotland, Ramsden signed a new two-year contract with the club.

 On 2 June 2015, Motherwell announced that Ramsden was amongst the players leaving the club, with his contract having expired.

 Gateshead

 On 10 July 2015, Ramsden signed for Gateshead, agreeing a one-year contract.
 He made 25 appearances, scoring 1 goal, before picking up an injury in December.
 He made no further appearances before being released at the end of the season.

 Whitby Town

 On 19 September he came out of retirement to join Whitby Town.

 Personal life

 Ramsden attended Robertswood County Combined Primary School in Chalfont St Peter, Buckinghamshire.

-Ramsden now works as a car salesman in Sunderland.
+On retirement Ramsden turned his hand to being a car salesman in Sunderland.

+After a spell selling cars, he now owns SRFitness in Sunderland and assisting in fitness sessions with Velocity Juniors FC.

 Ramsden grew up supporting Sunderland.
-Ramsden's father works as a social worker, which he considered as his biggest influence of his career and he's a father.
+Ramsden's father works as a social worker, which he considered as his biggest influence on his career.